sslab-gatech/portal/handle-realm-data-abort-from-RMM.md

 }
 ```

-ipa_is_empty function checks if the faultin ipa is not mapped in the s2tt.
+ipa_is_empty function checks if RIPAS of the faultin IPA is EMPTY.
+If it is
+EMPTY, instead of rec_exit, it re-enters to realm after SEA injection to the
+realm.

 ```cpp